lausek/lovm2/book/src/concepts/bytecode.md

 HIR -> LIR -> CodeObject
 ```

-`CodeObject`'s on their own are already valid programs, but - as usual in every language - functions can be bundled together in some sort of collection - called `Module`.
+`CodeObject`'s on their own are already valid programs, but - as usual in every language - functions can be bundled together and exposed to the virtual machine in a collection called `Module`.

 ```
-HIR -> LIR -> CodeObject
+HIR -> LIR
             \
-HIR -> LIR -> CodeObject  --> Module
+HIR -> LIR   --> CodeObject --> Module
             /
-HIR -> LIR -> CodeObject
+HIR -> LIR
 ```